Super-Easy Vanilla Cupcakes

 WHAT VARIATIONS CAN I MAKE?

-Whatever the occasion or theme, these cupcakes can be personalised to your taste.
+Whatever the occasion or theme, these cupcakes can be personalized to your taste.

 ALTERNATIVE FROSTING RECIPES TO TRY